stefhk3/nmrfilter/README.md

 =================

 [Respredict](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0374-3) is another way of predicting NMR spectral properties using machine learning.
 Possibly yielding better results, respredict is available for use in Nmrfilter v1.5.
-It can be enabled in the properties file, see **Glossary**"**.
+It can be enabled in the properties file, see **Glossary**.

 Use of Respredict requires extra packages, rendering the use of bundled Anaconda environments necessary.
 See **Anaconda** for further information.